ReeceOosterbeek/StrutSurf/README.md

 # StrutSurf
 A tool for analysis of strut morphology and surface roughness in additively manufactured lattices

-StrutSurf is written in MATLAB and requires  MATLAB (to run the source code) or the MATLAB Runtime environment (to run the executable installer).
+StrutSurf is written in MATLAB and requires the MATLAB Runtime environment (to run the executable installer) or MATLAB and the iso2mesh toolbox (to run the source code)

 ## Executable Installer